TabithaSW/Steam_SentimentAnalysis/README.md

 I have developed scripts to efficiently scrape Steam reviews for various games.
 The collected data undergoes a thorough preprocessing stage where I tokenize and lemmatize the review text.
 This process is crucial for cleaning and preparing the data, making it suitable for the subsequent analysis.
 By breaking down the text into its base forms, I can ensure that the analysis is based on the core content of the reviews, removing any noise that could skew the results.

+Added in advanced tokenizing so the processing handles word Emphasis Detection,  Handling for Slang and Abbreviations, and Negation Handling.

 **Machine Learning Models**

 In my project, I employ unsupervised learning models to cluster the reviews, aiming to uncover common themes and sentiments expressed by gamers.
 I've chosen a mix of models to address different aspects of the analysis: K-Means clustering serves as the foundation for general grouping of reviews, Hierarchical clustering is used to delve into the nuanced relationships between different sentiments, and LDA (Latent Dirichlet Allocation) is utilized for sophisticated topic modeling.
 This multifaceted approach allows me to capture a wide array of insights from the review data.